What time should I expect the vehicle on Removals day?

 Our company operates on a first come-first served basis.
 If you expect to move on a Friday or at the end of a month you will need to offer more notice than for a mid-week, mid-month relocation.
 Therefore, directly you are given an idea of dates then telephone for availability and formally book your removal as soon as the date is confirmed.

 No, we can only accept a confirmed booking.

-Once you are given a removal date you must telephone to confirm that we have appropriate resources available to relocate you.
-We will then expect your acceptance of the quotation and a 50% deposit within 2 working days.
+Once you are given a removal date you must telephone or email to confirm that we have appropriate resources available to relocate you.
+We will then expect your acceptance of the quotation and full payment within 7 days days.
 If your acceptance and deposit are not received within this time then the vehicle will be released and you may not be able to re-book.
 This applies to fixed quotations and international moves.

 When do I pay for my removal?

-At the time of booking a 50% deposit will be requested for all fixed quote and international moves.
-The balance will be expected in cleared funds at the latest on the day prior to your relocation.
-In the event that the funds are not available, your removal may not take place and any deposit may not be refunded.
-For moves cheque and bank transfer payment must be received at least 1 week prior to moving date.
-For Man & Van Service based on an hourly rate, payment must be made on completion by cash.
+At the time of booking upon acceptance, you will be required to make payments for all fixed quotes and international moves.
+Bank transfer payment must be received at least 1 week before the moving date.
+For Man & Van Service based on an hourly rate, payment must be made on completion by cash or card.
 Any other payment must be authorised from the office.